 27. University of California, Berkeley

-The University of California, Berkeley is famous for its main campus’ Strawberry Creek.
+The University of California, Berkeley campus is famous for Strawberry Creek.
 It is a creek that connects Dwinelle Hall and the Lower Sprout Plaza.
 The university preserved this natural bit for its campus appearance along with trees that date back to the 19th century.

 The quad has a residence hall that likens the appearance of an ancient castle.